ImpactInc/build-indicator/README.md

 * `collector_mqtt/config.json` - Enter your MQTT broker and Bamboo server addresses, and the user/pass combo that should be used to access Bamboo via BASIC authentication.
 The poll interval (in seconds) specifies how frequently Bamboo will be polled.
 * `pi_mqtt_listener/config.json` - Enter your MQTT broker address.

-Note that the MQTT broker address defaults to `mqtt://localhost` if Mosquitto is installed on the same device as that of the configuration file.
+Note that the default MQTT broker address of `mqtt://localhost` works if Mosquitto is installed on the same device as that of the configuration file.
 Additional LED bank and animation configuration is also provided in these configuration files.

 ### Project and Branch selection

 Within `collector_mqtt/config.json`, there are fields for entering one or more regular expressions for project and branch matching.
 When build status messages are received, the project and branch values are tested with the regular expressions defined in the `config.json`, and if matched it is accepted as a message intended for said specific Raspberry Pi.
 The fields `resultKey` and `chainName`, as returned by Bamboo APIs, represent the project and branch respectively; thus, arrays `resultKeys` and `chainNames` are provided in the `config.json`.

 #### Examples